andreacaron/swdevel-lab-hfarm/README.md

 Did the same for each zone.

-**Usage**

-To use the application, follow these steps:
-1. Ensure that the CSV file ("dove-alloggiare.csv") is present in the specified path in the code;
-2. Call the "/structures" endpoint with the appropriate parameters for the search;
-3. Unit tests are provided to ensure the correct functioning of the "cerca_strutture" function in various scenarios.

 ## FRONTEND OVERVIEW

 This frontend is part of the "Essentials" feature in a web application implemented using Flask.
 The purpose of the feature is to provide users with information about available accommodation structures in various zones based on specific criteria, such as the presence of essential services like restaurants and parking.
 This documentation outlines the frontend's structure, form configuration, and how it interacts with the FastAPI backend.